Publishing to the API Network

 If you choose to disable your team profile, you won't be able to publish any new collections to the Postman API Network or templates, and any previously published collections will be unpublished.

 You will see a link to your collection's published listing and team profile.
-You will also be able to find your listing in the Postman app using New > API Network or on the web.
+You will also be able to find your listing in Postman using New > API Network or on the web.

 Clicking the title of an API in the web listing of your team profile will open the listing page for that particular collection, showing the description, publisher details, imports, and linking to the documentation alongside Run in Postman for importing the collection directly.